Exxon CEO sticks to spending targets as oil prices tumble

 Total returns for Exxon over the last five years have fallen into negative territory, while the S&P 500 returned 64%.
 Rivals Chevron, Total and BP have seen positive returns, while Royal Dutch Shell has been flat.

-(Reporting by Jennifer Hiller in New York and Shariq Khan in Bengaluru; Editing by Arun Koyyur and Chizu Nomiyama)
+(Reporting by Jennifer Hiller in New York and Shariq Khan in Bengaluru; Editing by Chizu Nomiyama and Bernadette Baum)

 ((Shariq.Khan@thomsonreuters.com; Within U.S.+1 646 223 8780, outside U.S. +91 80 6182 2681; Twitter: @s_qakhan ;))